 2. The Agency, in cooperation with ENTSO for Electricity, shall produce by 12 months after the entry into force of this Regulation a list of the relevant information to be communicated by ENTSO for Electricity to the Agency in accordance with Article 8(9) and Article 9(1) of Regulation (EC) No 714/2009.
 The list of relevant information may be subject to updates.
 ENTSO for Electricity shall maintain a comprehensive, standardised format, digital data archive of the information required by the Agency.

-3. Relevant TSOs shall submit to ENTSO for Electricity the information required to perform the tasks referred to in paragraphs 1 and 2.
+3. .
+Relevant TSOs and DSOs shall submit and keep updated to ACER through the national regulatory authority, the information requested by ACER to perform the tasks referred to in paragraphs 1 and 2.

 Based on a request of the regulatory authority, DSOs shall provide TSOs with information under paragraph 2 unless the information is already obtained by regulatory authorities, the Agency or ENTSO-E in relation to their respective implementation monitoring tasks, with the objective of avoiding duplication of information.

+The ACER in cooperation with ENTSO for electricity shall set-up a public online tool where national relevant information is collected and accessible to all relevant parties and interested individuals.

+The information to be gathered are the following:

+- Link to legal text

+- Definition of exhaustive and non-exhaustive parameters

+- TSOs requirements and compliance tests and process to be performed (this can consist of a link to the TSO website)

+- DSOs requirements and compliance tests and process to be performed (this can consist of a link to the DSO website)

+- National website

+- Contact mail and contact phone where requests can be posted.

+- Any information relevant that can be useful for any person that has an interest in the code.

+The online tool can be used by TSOs and DSOs for eventual additional communication specific to their system.
+The information shall be organized to permit easy access and provide a complete usable information to relevant party including plant owners and manufacturers.
+Stakeholders shall be involved in developing the online focal point.

+TSOs and DSOs shall ensure the information provided is up to date.

+TSOs and DSOs shall provide the requested information within three months, or in case of specific requests within a given realistic deadline, that can be calendarized.